hoschi/yode/README.md

 For soucre code there is a version which is even more descriptive, called [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree ).
 I want to bring this knowledge to text editors so they can make use of it.
-For some ideas what could be done with this knowledge just keep reading this document.
+For some ideas what could be done with this knowledge, just keep reading.
 When reading a file into the text editor it should be converted to an AST and from then this is the source of truth.
 This means when you change text of a node it gets converted back to an AST.
 Every time the AST or some part of it changed, the whole AST of the